 Homework and Lab Projects: Homework assignments for the entire semester are listed on the schedule at the end of this syllabus.
 Part of your homework assignment will be submitted on-line via WebAssign at webassign.net.
-Part of your homework assignment will be handed in to your instructor for grading.
+Part of your homework assignment will be checked in recitation.
 Some variations from the list of homework exercises may be announced in class.

 You will work in groups, assigned by your instructor, to complete lab projects during this course.
-The guidelines for completing lab project reports will be available on Blackboard.
+The guidelines for completing lab project reports will be discussed in recitation.
 The lab project reports will be due approximately one week after the lab work in recitation.